ScottWDeane/ORACLE-SQL-Movie-Rental-Store/README.md

 For the "r_actors" table, I used IMDb to make sure as much data was accurate as possible.
 Again, this table was populated with actual actors.

 For the "r_rental_history" table, I populated it by hand.
 Nothing particular fancy or difficult here.
 The hardest part was making sure the start date and return dates made sense.
 No getting a movie on March 4th and returning it March 2nd.
 Unless you're a timewizard, then go ahead I suppose.
-I can garauntee the clerk isn't paid enough to deal with time-traveling wizards though.
+I can guarantee the clerk isn't paid enough to deal with time-traveling wizards though.

 For the "r_star_billings" table, I again used IMDb to populate the fields.
 Same concept with the primary and secondary keys as in the "r_media" table, where one started at "1" and the other column started at "1000" in order to more easily differentiate the two.